Santa Antao, Cape Verde Mountains

 S from Lancs found it a bit lonely

-taxi you can only get to this place by boat for I think €7.
+for an island tour.
+You can only get to this place by boat for I

-I hired the taxi driver for the day and was supposed to stay at
+think €7.
+I hired the taxi driver for the day and was supposed

-to take the chance there is nothing to do when it goes dark.
-I would
+was not going to take the chance there is nothing to do when it

-go again just for a change,"
+goes dark.
+I would go again just for a change,"

 E from London found the mountains impressive